samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

    	 */

-    Device (\_SB.PCI0.EH01.HUBX.PR01.PR11) // It happens that some ports are also a HUB.
+    Device (\_SB.PCI0.EH01.HUBX.PR01.PR11) // Some ports may also be a HUB.
 In this case, PR01 is.
-So under PR01, we add a PR11
+Under PR01, there is PR11 {
-    {
         Name (_ADR, One) // _ADR of PR11
         Method (_UPC, 0, Serialized)